You’ve probably read the headlines about the Environmental Protection Agency’s proposed “Affordable Clean Energy” (ACE) rule.

 3) Despite developments in Washington, Illinois is in a good position, thanks to the Future Energy Jobs Act.
 Illinois took a practical approach to the Clean Power Plan, seeing it as an opportunity to boost renewable energy and efficiency programs in the state to ultimately make the power grid more affordable and reliable.
 Because of the Future Energy Jobs Act, Illinois is well on its way to meeting the goals of the Clean Power Plan, and that’s good news for our power bills.
 But we can’t stop now, and it’s more difficult to achieve a least-cost energy future without supportive policy in Washington.

 The EPA has launched a 60-day comment period on the proposed “Affordable Clean Energy” rule.
-This plan has not been finalized, so we encourage you to let your voice be heard by sending a message to the White House and filing a comment with the EPA.
+This plan has not been finalized, so we encourage you to let your voice be heard by and filing a comment with the EPA.
 (Also, we expect legal challenges to the proposed rule.)